Dane Krager

-Dane Krager (born May 18, 1979 in Austin, Texas) is a former arena football Fullback / Linebacker.
+Dane Krager (born May 18, 1979) is an American former arena football fullback and linebacker.
 He played college football at Angelo State.

 In his career, Krager has played for the Minnesota Vikings, Seattle Seahawks, Austin Wranglers, and Arizona Rattlers.
 As well as owning his own fitness business, Dane's Body Shop, in Austin, Texas.

 High school career

 Krager attended Leander High School, where he was an All-District and honorable mention All-State selection, setting a school record for the most tackles in a game (24).

 College career

 Krager attended Angelo State University where he ranked first in school history with 31 career sacks.
 He finished his college career ranking ninth on the school's career tackle list.
 In 1999, Krager set the Angelo State single-season record with 15 sacks.
 He was also chosen as a preseason All-American in 2000.
 In 2001, he was a First-team Daktronics, Little All-American and co-Defensive Player of the Year selection after finishing the season with 96 tackles and eight sacks.
 He was a First-team All-Lone Star Conference selection in 2001.
 He also threw the javelin for their state track team.